Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: CCSN Properties and Compactness

-In Figure \ref{fig-all}, we plot various quantities to summarize our results for the 101 simulations as a function of $\xi_{2.5}$.
-In the left panels, the mass accretion rate $\dot{M}$ at 500 km, electron-type neutrino luminosity $L_{\nu_{\rm e}}$, and the shock revival time $t_{400}$ are shown.
-Three panels in the right column show a {\it diagnostic} explosion energy $E_{\rm dia}$, a mass of central remnants $M_{\rm PNS}$, and mass of nickel in the ejected material $M_{\rm Ni}$, at the final time $t=t_{\rm fin}$ of our simulations.
-Here the PNS is defined by the region where the density $\rho > 10^{11}~{\rm g\, cm}^{-3}$.
-For most of our models $t_{\rm fin}$ is defined as the time when the maximum shock radius arrived at the outer boundary.
+In Figures \ref{fig-all1.5} - \ref{fig-all2.5}, we plot various quantities to summarize the 101 solar-metallicity models as a function of the three different choices of the compactness parameters (Fig.12 ($\xi_{1.5, \rm cb}$), Fig.13 ($\xi_{2.0}$), and Fig.14 ($\xi_{2.5}$)).
+In each figure, the left panels show the mass accretion rate $\dot{M}$ and electron-type neutrino luminosity $L_{\nu_{\rm e}}$ estimated at radius $r=500$ km at time $t=t_{400}$.
+Two panels in the right columns show the PNS mass $M_{\rm PNS}$ and the mass of nickel in the ejected material $M_{\rm Ni}$ at the final simulation time $t=t_{\rm fin}$.
+Each quantity is fitted by a linear line and each panel contains a correlation coefficient (cc) defined as